cloudify-cosmo/docs.getcloudify.org/content/guide/manager-blueprints-openstack.md

 * `nova_url` Explicit URL for Openstack Nova (compute) service endpoint.
 * `neutron_url` Explicit URL for Openstack Neutron (networking) service endpoint.
 * `resources_prefix` Resource prefix to be attached to cloud resources' names.
-* `use_external_resource` If true, it will be used theexternal network to which the router connects for access to the outer world
+* `use_external_resource` If true, it will be used the external network to which the router connects for access to the outer world
 * `management_network_name` The name of the management network.
 * `management_subnet_name` The subnet name.
 * `management_router` The router name.